material-motion/material-motion/concepts/primitives.md

 #### Progress driving Primitives

 The progress can drive Tween Primitives.
-For example: a FadeIn tween animation could occur during the first 50% of a timeline.
+For example: a fade-in tween animation could occur during the first 50% of a timeline.

 There is no known benefit to driving Gestural or Physical Simulation Primitives with a Timeline; it is also not particularly clear what that would mean.